01 Getting Started

 These auto-resizing features should always be used in combination with each other.

 For demonstrative purposes, the same elements were inserted into two columns.
-The elements on the right side were freely inserted and a width was set.
-The left-hand side elements were inserted into an autofit container and the auto-resize styles were applied.
+The elements on the right side were freely inserted, and a width was set.
+The left-hand side elements were inserted into an autofit container, and the auto-resize styles were applied.
 When the data is retrieved, the column with the auto-resize functionality displays correctly.
-In the other column, the content bleeds over other elements as the width is set.
+The content bleeds over other elements in the other column as the width is set.

 example showing how the auto resize container and auto resize options work together